 Last week we spoke about Ludmila in our office and how she’s the lady to get your tax return right first time.
-This week we will look at gifting cash to children.
+This week we will look at gifting money to children.
 What to do and what not to do.
 The idea for this came from a client query whose son is getting married soon.
 She wanted to give him money for the big day but there was a better way.
 We will focus on

 - Why now and not later